 After the creation of a signal, it is required to validate it so that the data starts to be recorded and, in the case of history data, imported properly.
 Validation is a procedure that allows the configuration of all the parameters necessary to provide a true and accurate representation of the signal.
 A signal can be validated even without specifying any parameters but, in this case, the correct representation of the data is not guaranteed.

-It is possible to validate signals in the edit mode of the Signals list, through the fast validation.
+It is possible to validate signals in the Signals list, through the fast validation.

 If the signal is virtual, the first panel is used to select the source signals to which the formula is applied.
 A variable is assigned to every signal added and it has to be used as reference in the formula.